 What is the difference between slander and libel?

 Libel and slander are both terms used to refer to defamatory statements.
 Libel is a defamatory statement made in a permanent form, such as in writing or through a broadcast.
-Slander is a transient defamatory statement of which there is no permanent record.
+Slander is a defamatory statement of which there is no permanent record.
 A slanderous statement can be made through, for example, speech or gestures.

-Whilst claims for both libel and slander require that there has been a false statement which has caused reputational damage, the legal tests which apply are slightly different.
+Whilst claims for both libel and slander require that there has been a false statement of fact which has caused reputational damage, the legal tests which apply are slightly different.
 As a general rule, it is easier to prove a claim for libel than for slander.

 Can a business make a defamation claim?

 Yes, it is possible for a business to make a defamation claim if it satisfies the legal requirements.
 In the context of individuals, defamation law can provide redress for a false statement that has caused ‘serious harm’ to their reputation.
 The type of statements held by the Court to be defamatory to an individual include ones relating to blackmail and match-fixing for example.
 Reputational harm in a business context is different.
 A business is a corporate entity that cannot be offended by disparaging comments in the way an individual can.
-Accordingly, to bring a claim for corporate defamation, you need to show that the business has suffered, or is likely to suffer, ‘serious financial loss’ as a result of the defamation.
+To bring a claim for corporate defamation, you need to show that the business has suffered, or is likely to suffer, ‘serious financial loss’ as a result of the defamation.

 What constitutes ‘serious financial loss’?